-"A special event like this is a good example of cultivating an

-Warren James, owner of James Farms in Montezuma, Georgia, discusses the inner workings of his operation with field day attendees. interest in the field of farming and creating working relationships with partners in the chemical, seed, fertilizer and equipment industries.
+"A special event like this is a good example of cultivating an interest in the field of farming and creating working relationships with partners in the chemical, seed, fertilizer and equipment industries.
 There are a wide range of people to meet and network with at an activity like this," he said.